agrawal-d/cph/README.md

 ## Dependencies

-The GNU C++ Compiler ( g++ ) and GNU C compiler (gcc ) must be installed and should be accesible from the terminal/command prompt.
+* The gcc, g++, python3 and rustc must be installed and should be accesible from the terminal/command prompt for support of their languages.
-For competitive companion support, download the extension.
+*   For competitive companion support, download the extension.

 ## About

+* This extension is maintained by [agrawal-d](https://github.com/agrawal-d).
+It would not have been possible to make this without the help of other [Contributors](#Contributors)!

-This extension was created by Divyanshu Agrawal (https://github.com/agrawal-d).
-Please report bugs by creating an issue using the link above.
+* Please report bugs by creating an issue using the link above.
 Thank you for using this extension.

 ## Support

 If you need help using this extension, create an issue [here](https://github.com/agrawal-d) and the developers will get back to you.

-## Release Notes
+## Contributors

-Release notes are no longer maintained.
+* Huge thanks to [mr2rm](https://github.com/mr2rm) for working on Python3 support and doing major refactors and code cleanup.